 Tell us about yourself.
 Your family, life, background, interests…

 Out of the 33 students that started the Cisco program, there were six of us who completed it.
 It was because of Davenport’s involvement with this program that I decided to go to there for college.
 I was dual-enrolled at the high school and Davenport University throughout the program, so I looked at what majors I could go into if I continued my education at Davenport studying network security.
 Part of the program also involved an internship that Davenport helped me secure.
 Three out of five of us interned at Saint Mary’s in their IT network engineering department.
 After my internship, two of us continued working as a Junior Network Engineers and taking evening classes at Davenport.

 In a nutshell, what do you do?

 I am a Security Engineering Technical Manager.
 I lead technical security programs for Snapchat’s acquired companies and international offices.
 My day-to-day is comprised of interacting with my partner teams, checking in on programs and projects, hands-on coding/engineering work, overcoming obstacles with my team’s projects and working with our partner teams on their security needs.
 Every morning, I also read Twitter, which is a great place to go to find out about security news.
 The security community likes to communicate via Twitter.

 I’ve worked at Snapchat for about two years.
-I graduated from Davenport in 2008 with my degree in Network Security after which I moved to Chicago.
+I graduated from Davenport in 2008 with my Network Security degree after which I moved to Chicago.
 In 2009, while working at Wrigley as a Security Analyst I entered DePaul University, where I met my wife and married in 2010.
 I was promoted to Security Engineer in 2011 upon my graduation.
 In 2014, we relocated to Santa Monica, California where I went to work for SpaceX.
 After three years at SpaceX, I made the move to Snap, Inc. I still reside in Santa Monica where my wife and I enjoy the weather with our two daughters who are three and one years old.